table-e2/table-e2.github.io/README.md

 Using this site, you can check current wifi usage at buildings across UC Davis and compare it to historical data.
 At the moment, the historical data covers the last 7 months.
 Each building has data for each 10-minute interval of the week, which should accurately reflect average usage for most cases.

-You can also request data such as most popular buildings and historical summaries using the text message bot at **(415) 200-3321.**
+Previously, you could request data such as the most popular buildings and historical summaries using the text message bot.
+This service is no longer available.
 ![Screenshot](images/screenshot.png)

 ## Applications